canonical/colcon-in-container/README.md

   --auto-deps-management
                         Automatically manages dependencies that are not covered by ROS ESM.
                         Their source code is retrieved and compiled against ROS ESM.
+  --install-debs        Install the released packages so they are available.
 ```

 By default, `release-in-container` uses the ROS version from the `ROS_DISTRO` environment variable.
 This can be overwritten with the option `--ros-distro` allowing one to release for a different ROS distribution than the one associated with the host OS.

+The `--install-debs` flag automatically install the released packages in the system.
+This way they are available if the next packages to release have them as dependencies.

 ## ROS beyond EoL